 What is the Zoom!2 Whitening System?

-For your safety, your oral tissues will be protected during the procedure using a dental dam, a rubber device that creates a barrier between the whitening gel and your gums.
-The dental dam ensures the whitening gel is applied only to your teeth and will not come in contact with your gums, and it prevents accidental swallowing of any gel.
+For your safety, your oral tissues will be protected during the procedure using a barrier between the whitening gel and your gums.
+This ensure the whitening gel is applied only to your teeth and will not come in contact with your gums, and it prevents accidental swallowing of any gel.

 What results can I expect?
 Will my teeth stay white forever after the Zoom!2 procedure?

 You can expect the Zoom!2 Whitening System to whiten your teeth six to eight shades.
 For individuals who cannot achieve a satisfactory level of whiteness with Zoom!2 whitening, due to deep stains or other dental issues, porcelain veneers are an effective alternative.

 Food, drink, lifestyle, genetics, medications and aging all play a part in dulling the natural beauty and whiteness of our teeth.
 At Exceptional Dentistry, we provide custom-fitted whitening trays for convenient, at-home use.
 You can freshen the whiteness level of your smile whenever you wish using these whitening trays along with a special prescription bleaching gel.
 Occasionally, you may wish to repeat the Zoom!2 whitening procedure in our office to reinforce a bright smile.

 The Zoom!2 whitening treatment is typically painless.
 Some individuals experience varying degrees of tooth sensitivity to hot and cold food and drinks for several hours or days following the treatment.
 This side effect is known as thermal sensitivity, and may be reduced with the application of a fluoride treatment after the whitening procedure.
 For patients with oral sensitivity, we recommend brushing your teeth with non-abrasive toothpaste designed especially for sensitive teeth for several weeks prior to and after the procedure to reduce any post-treatment sensitivity.